g3w-suite/g3w-admin/docs/datamanagement.md

 ### Geographic data synchronization on the server

-The data stored in the local **`geo_data`** directory must be synchronized on the server where the G3W-SUITE application is installed.
+The data stored in the local **`project_data`** directory must be synchronized on the server where the G3W-SUITE application is installed.

-The geographic data stored in the local **`geo_data`** folder must be loaded, reflecting any subdirectory structure.
+The geographic data stored in the local **`project_data`** folder must be loaded, reflecting any subdirectory structure.

 To synchronize your data access to the Administration panel of G3W-ADMIN and click on the **`Configurations` icon** ![](images/manual/iconconfiguration.png) located in the upper right corner.